In August of 2014, in just 4 short weeks, over 1 million Facebook videos and 94 million dollars towards ALS.org was raised.

 The numbers are remarkable.
 The videos are entertaining.
-And the impact towards raising awareness and advocacy around ALS is very real.
-Even the president showed his support.
+And the impact on raising awareness and advocacy around ALS is very real.
+Even the president at the time showed his support.

 Splash.
 An Ice Bucket Challenge shows up on your Facebook wall.
 Everyone can see it.
-Everyone is expecting you to respond within 24 HOURS!
-After all, your friend doused himself in ice water to earn the right to challenge three people and he chose you.
-You can’t let him down!
+Everyone is expecting you to creatively respond within 24 HOURS!
+After all, your friend doused themselves in ice water to earn the right to challenge others.
+Social pressure is on publics and you can’t let them down…

 At the core of human interactions is reciprocity: You scratch my back, I scratch yours.
-Persuasion guru Dr. Cialdini says that this instinctive drive to not feel indebted causes us to “feel obliged to offer concessions or discounts to others if they have offered them to us.”
+Celebrated author of Influence, Robert Cialdini says that this instinctive drive to not feel indebted causes us to “feel obliged to offer concessions or discounts to others if they have offered them to us.”
 When your friend braves the ice water and then calls you out, this pressure to reciprocate manifests itself.

 There’s safety in numbers.
 This is the same principle that cautions people to avoid restaurants that don’t seem busy at dinner rush hour.
 We often use other people (especially our friends) as social proof that something is good.
 As the Ice Bucket Challenges videos poured out on our newsfeeds, each one of these videos implicitly provided support and vouched for the legitimacy of the ALS foundation.

 One of the main barriers to donation is lack of trust.
 It would be foolish to support a cause whose benefits or mission we are uncertain about.
 But, when we see people similar to us publicly broadcast their support for ALS, issues of trust and uncertainty quickly evaporate.
 Nobody wants to be the first penguin in the ice water; fortunately, our Facebook feeds are full of safe penguins.

 3. Inherent Viral Loop Starting in a Trusted Network